biopet/biopet/docs/cluster/oge.md

 # Sun Grid Engine

-Oracle Grid Engine or Sun Grid Engine is a computer cluster software sytem otherwise also known as a batch-queing system.
+Oracle Grid Engine or Sun Grid Engine is a computer cluster software system also known as a batch-queing system.
 These systems help the computer cluster users to distribute and fairly schedule the jobs to the different computers in the cluster.

 # Open Grid Engine

-The Open Grid Engine (OGE) is based on the SunGridEngine but completely open source.
+The Open Grid Engine (OGE) is based on the SunGridEngine but is completely open source.
 It does support commercially batch-queuing systems.